josephwright/josephwright.github.io/_posts/2009-10-05-the-dtx-format.md

 ---
 A few comments and e-mails have prodded me to put down some thoughts on sorting out LaTeX packages.
 My original thought was to do one post, but I think a few are needed.
 So this is the first of a related series: probably three or four posts.
 I'm going to start with an overview of the DTX format, used for the source of a lot of LaTeX packages.

-# Why dtx at all?
+# Why `.dtx` at all?

-The first question to consider is why people bother with the dtx format.
+The first question to consider is why people bother with the `.dtx` format.
 Not everyone does, and there are good arguments for and against each different approach.
 I could easily write an entire post just discussing the various alternatives, but that's not what I want to do here!

-The dtx format is favoured by the LaTeX team, and so is something of a standard for LaTeX package authors.
-The idea of the dtx format is that it allows the package author to put the user documentation, code documentation and code itself in one place.
+The `.dtx` format is favoured by the LaTeX team, and so is something of a standard for LaTeX package authors.
+The idea of the `.dtx` format is that it allows the package author to put the user documentation, code documentation and code itself in one place.
 The user documentation can be typeset on its own, or the user and code documentation can be typeset together (_literate programming_).
 The code can also be extracted from the source for use: this means that more than one file can be included in the same source.
-This last point is perhaps the biggest selling point of the dtx format: you can include LaTeX package, class and some configuration files in one source.
+This last point is perhaps the biggest selling point of the `.dtx` format: you can include LaTeX package, class and some configuration files in one source.
 There is also a speed gain from removing redundant (comment) lines from a package: on a modern PC, this is pretty tiny, but was a bigger point in the past.

 # How the format comes about

-The dtx format is really defined by two mechanisms, provided by two separate (La)TeX packages.
+The `.dtx` format is really defined by two mechanisms, provided by two separate (La)TeX packages.
 The ability to take one source file and generate several production files, with the comments removed, is provided by the DocStrip package (which is written in plain TeX).
 Documenting the code, and providing user details, is supported by a dedicated LaTeX class: `ltxdoc`.
 (This is itself based on the doc class, but I'm going to focus on `ltxdoc`.)
-The combination of the syntax for the two parts of the mechanism leads to the dtx file format.
+The combination of the syntax for the two parts of the mechanism leads to the `.dtx` file format.

-It is quite possible to use dtx files as the source for things other than (La)TeX files.
-Indeed, in my second post I'm going to use the dtx format to also include a plain text file in the source.
+It is quite possible to use `.dtx` files as the source for things other than (La)TeX files.
+Indeed, in my second post I'm going to use the `.dtx` format to also include a plain text file in the source.
 However, I'm not going to talk about making changes to include other types of code: this is doable, but a bit advanced to go into here!

 ## DocStrip: guards and extracting